figa12/TinkerThursday/OpenMowerLandroid/notes.md

 - [ ] Any production parameters we should worry about?
 Like board thickness, copper weight, via covering, ...
 - [ ] Fiducials: moved some around, where should they be?
 - [ ] Get quote from JLC PCB incl components
+  - Almost all components are registered as "extended components", which means +2.8 EUR per part, bringing the price way up.
+Looks like many of these are for standard components, so this can probably be resolved by going part by part and using some that are in the JLC PCB library.
+Perhaps the OG part selection is based on PCBWays library?
 - [x] Seems like two speaker pin headers are supposed to fit DFPlayer Mini MP3 Player: https://wiki.dfrobot.com/DFPlayer_Mini_SKU_DFR0299
-- [ ] TODO: rephrase: Will the IMU fit in the header now?
+- [x] What about the IMU pin header?
+  - IMU is a small SMD IC.
+The pin header seems to be for debugging or something...
-- [ ] TODO: rephrase: Any other pin headers etc that have been moved that have dependencies I've ignored?
+- [ ] Any other pin headers etc that have been moved that have dependencies I've ignored?
+  - [ ] Looks like the IMU and speaker pin headers might be a bit close for no reason.
+Could shift that a bit.

 ## Motor controllers